 Ever heard of Rhode Island?
 You heard me right, I did not mispronounce Long Island.
 And no, its not Hawai'i.
 Nor is it an actual island.
 Rhode Island is the smallest state in the US and is situated under Massachusetts and next to Connecticut.
 Often overlooked by those travelling between Boston and NYC, Lil' Rhody is certainly a tiny little gem worthy of a week, weekend, or even just a day-long stopover.
-I've got a list of great points of interest in Rhode Island that you're not going to want to miss!
+I've got a list of great things to do in Rhode Island that you're not going to want to miss!

 Need more convincing?
 Ok....

 I've compiled a 2-in-one list of the Top 5 Reasons to Visit RI and Top 5 Places to visit in RI, with a little bonus list at the end about Rhody tasties you should be trying while you're here.

 (1) The smallest state with the longest name